mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 * Authors: [Jeffrey Macko](https://github.com/mackoj)

-This document is a work in progress.
-There is no implementation at this time.

 ## Introduction

 This proposal aims at increasing code modularity by introducing some aspect-oriented programming (AOP) traits to the Swift language.
 AOP helps to unclutter code that otherwise tends to mix business logic with [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern).
-Better separation could be achieved in Swift by injecting additional behavior (code to be executed before or after some functions) at compile time into the existing source code.
-Thus adds code that is not central to the business logic of a program without cluttering the core code.
+Better separation could be achieved in Swift by injecting additional behaviors (code to be executed before or after some functions) at compile time into the existing source code.
+Thus adding code that is not central to the business logic of a program without cluttering the core code.

 The main difference with AOP is that AOP is dynamic and this is static at compile time.

 ## Motivation

-Traditional code tends to mix specific business code with cross-cutting concerns like profiling, instrumentation, logging, security, etc., ending up in cluttered code that gets complicated to understand or refactor.
+Traditional code tends to mix specific business code with cross-cutting concerns like profiling, instrumentation, logging, security, etc., ending up in cluttered code that is complicated to understand or refactor.
 Using AOP based injection, the code could better isolate those cross-cutting concerns from the business logic: the result is a better readable, maintainable code.

 Most of the time the cross-cutting concerns are adding performance, error logging, managing access control or integrating third-party SDKs and you want to seek separation and independence from this code.